 - medical reasons

-- university sanctioned event (including class at that time)
+- university sanctioned event

 - religious holidays

 - military obligation

 If you begin the exam too late, had the wrong day on your schedule, or missed the exam for any unexcused reason, you might not be allowed to make it up and may receive a zero.
 In such cases, if you are allowed to take a make-up, you will receive a penalty of 25% of the total points possible on the exam.
 Any missed exams with no communication to the instructor within 24 hours (except for extreme emergencies) may receive a 0.